James Barralet

 James Barralet is a British cellist.
+Barralet started playing the cello at the age of five.
+He has performed extensively throughout the UK and Europeas a concerto soloist with many orchestras and as a recitalist at numerous festivals including the Newbury Spring Festival, the Ryedale Festival, Warwick International Festival, Stratford-Upon-Avon Chamber Music Series, Brighton Festival and the Northern Aldborough Festival.
+He is also known for his collaboration with Indian music artists, and as a chamber musician.
+He is the cellist of the Leondari Ensemble and the Werther Ensemble and a guest principal cellist with many UK orchestras.
+Barralet also composes and arranges music, mainly for cello ensembles.
+Barralet is also the founder and artistic director of the Whittington International Chamber Music Festival.

-Life
+Early life and education

 Educated at Solihull School, Barralet started playing the cello at the age of five, studying with Hannah Roberts at the Royal Northern College of Music and Thomas Demenga in Basel Hochschule für Musik where he was awarded the Soloists Diploma.
 He complemented his studies by taking master classes with Steven Isserlis, Ralph Kirshbaum, Boris Pergamenschikow, Miklós Perényi at the International Musicians Seminar Prussia Cove.

 Barralet was awarded the Royal Philharmonic Society Julius Isserlis Scholarship in 2003 to fully support two years study abroad and won the Landor Records Competition in 2007.
 His other awards include the Muriel Taylor Cello Scholarship, a Hattori Foundation Scholarship, Musicians' Benevolent Fund awards and several others.